-APIs are an essential piece of software that tie numerous departments, functions, teams, consumers and enterprises together.
-There are a number of different types of APIs, however, each with its own specific functions, advantages and disadvantages.
-The three main types include:
+APIs are an essential piece of software that tie numerous departments, functions, teams, consumers, and enterprises together.
+There are a number of different types of APIs, however, each with its specific functions, advantages, and disadvantages.
+The four main types include:

 Partner API

-It’s important to understand how each of the different types of APIs operate to better know which one makes the most sense for your business needs and circumstances.
+It’s essential to understand how each of the different types of APIs operate to better know which one makes the most sense for your business needs and circumstances.

 What is an API?